 “What’s the fastest Lamborghini?”
-This question is probably asked every 5 minutes at one of our events.
-So we decided to actually dig into the numbers and discuss how they were calculated.
-And we’re keeping this to the fastest Lamborghini car.
-The LM002 and the Urus don’t compare to their main products.
-We’re not talking about twin-turbo aftermarket cars or the Huracan GT3.
+This question has surely gone through your head at some point in life.
+Naturally, we have decided to dig in and find the answers.
+Down below, you'll see which is the fastest Lamborghini from 0 to 60 mph, the fastest Lamborghini 1/4-mile time, and the fastest Lamborghini top speed.
+Included in these lists are strictly road cars - we’re not talking about twin-turbo aftermarket cars or the Huracan GT3.
 This is a quest for the fastest production Lamborghini.
 We could have done this with one phone call, but Mr. Balboni is getting ready for Monterey.

 Every car on this page is AWD, and automatic.
 The single-clutch automatic was known as e-gear, and their latest models are all dual-clutch 7-speed automatics.
 First up are the 0-60 times.
 The Murcielago was one of the first supercars to have launch control, which was appropriately named “Thrust Mode”.